tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 - `-` after switch number means straight
 - `+` after switch number means diverging

-When a train path is set, the involved switches are locked to prevent conflicting paths until the path is cleared.
+When a train route is set, the involved switches are locked to prevent conflicting paths until the path is cleared.
+Note that these locks are logical and do not affect physical switch operation, so manual switch changes using other means than the app can still occur.

 ## Controlling Signals